Domain Adapting Deep Reinforcement Learning for Real-world Speech Emotion Recognition: Evaluation

-\TJ{The Unweighted Average Recall rate (UAR\,\%) is one of the popular metrics used by researchers to measure the performance of \TJR{speech based} machine learning models.
-The recall is calculated for each label of the classification problem, and the UAR is calculated by taking the unweighted average of the recall values of each label}
+We use the Unweighted Average Recall Rate (UAR,\%), which is a well-known metric researchers use to assess the performance of speech-based machine learning models \cite{Mao2016DomainClasses, Ahn2021Cross-CorpusAdaptation, Ishaq2023TC-Net:Network, Khan2024MSER:Fusion}.
+The recall is computed for each classification problem label, and the UAR is calculated as the unweighted average of each label's recall values.